Seven Days in May: Filming

 In an early example of guerrilla filmmaking, Frankenheimer photographed Balsam ferrying to the supercarrier in San Diego without prior permission.
 Another example occurred when Frankenheimer wanted a shot of Douglas entering the Pentagon, but unable to receive permission, he rigged a camera in a parked car.
 Frankenheimer recruited well-known producer and friend John Houseman to play Vice Admiral Farley C. Barnswell in his uncredited acting debut.
-Houseman agreed in return for a fine bottle of wine (seen during the telephone scene).
+Houseman agreed in return for a bottle of fine wine (seen during the telephone scene).

 Several scenes, including one with standins for nuns, were shot inside the recently built Washington Dulles International Airport, and the production team was the first to ever film there.
 The alley and car-park scene was shot in Hollywood, and other footage was shot in the Californian desert in 110-degree heat.
 The secret base and airstrip were specially built in the desert near Indio, California, and an aircraft tail was used in one shot to create the illusion of a whole plane off screen.
 The original script had Lancaster dying in a car crash at the end after hitting a bus, but this was dropped in favor of a scene showing him leaving for home in his limousine, a scene that was shot in Paris during production of The Train (1964).

-Presidential press secretary Pierre Salinger conveyed to Frankenheimer that President Kennedy had read the book and hoped that the film would be produced.
-Kennedy arranged a visit to the family compound in Hyannis Port one weekend so that the riot scene could be filmed outside the White House.
+President Kennedy arranged a visit to the family compound in Hyannis Port one weekend so that the riot scene could be filmed outside the White House.